itmonitoringcommunity/pylibs/readme.md

 ## DESCRIPTION
 This application provides sending mail with scheduled process periodically in a terminal console.
+It is possible to use many python libraries.

 ## FIRST